Confession: I spend waaay too much time on Pinterest.

 You can go to the Pinterest Help Center to get specific instructions for setting up your account.

 Add your blog/business name.
-You can add a line after your name and add SEO-rich keywords to help pinners find your page while searching.
+Use this space to the max by adding SEO-rich keywords to help pinners find your page while searching.

 Your pic or your business logo comes next.
 I recommend using the same pic or logo across all your social-media accounts.